Becoming a Foster Family

 WHAT WILL FOSTERING COST ME?

-Close to nothing.
+Nothing!
 Mostly Muttz Rescue will supply dog food, crates, toys, dog bowls, etc. We also cover cost for routine veterinary care, emergency veterinary care, and medications.
 All you are required to do is provide a loving home!

 WHAT IF IT DOESN’T WORK OUT?